-Chris Harrison is a Terrible Bachelorette Wingman
+Chris Harrison Is a Terrible Bachelorette Wingman

 It was inevitable.
 The Bachelor (and its many spinoffs) have finally broken Chris Harrison.
 He’s got nothing left to give, no more drama to stir up, no more cheer to spread.
-In a Facebook Live broadcast announcing the 31 men set to vie for Rachel Lindsay’s heart in the new Bachelorette season, Chris Harrison really proved that he has — capital-G, capital U — Given Up.
+In a Facebook Live broadcast announcing the 31 men set to vie for Rachel Lindsay’s heart in the new Bachelorette season, Chris Harrison really proved that he has — capital G, capital U — Given Up.
 Don’t hire the Bachelorette host to be your wingman.
 If Wednesday’s Facebook Live was any indication, he will be very, very bad at it.
 Here are the five shadiest side comments Chris Harrison said during what, by all accounts, should have been a very fun Facebook Live segment.

 DeMario, 30, an executive recruiter from Century City, CA